philcleveland/philcleveland.github.io/_posts/2016-12-27-Hello-World.md

 ---

 Hi, I'm Phil.

-I like a lot of things (skiing, zymurgy, technolgy), but this site is going to be dedicated to software development.
+I hope this site can provide some value to you.
+It is going to be dedicated to software development.
 I really like learning new technologies, so there is a good chance that this site will have a smattering of lots of tech that I am interested in.
 Right now that is probably going to tend towards F#, Elixir, Go and C# using .NET Core.

 <!--![_config.yml]({{ site.baseurl }}/images/config.png)-->